jronallo/microdata_schemaorg_example/source/code4lib.html.md

 remain intact.
 At this time irregardless of the use of
-[singulars or plurals for property names](http://www.w3.org/2011/webschema/track/issues/5) in the Schema.org documentation, it is allowable in to repeat all Schema.org properties like this.
-When these repeated properties are parsed, the values are merged under a single property to form a list/array of values.
+[singulars or plurals for property names](http://www.w3.org/2011/webschema/track/issues/5) in the Schema.org documentation, it is allowable to repeat all Schema.org properties like this.
+When these repeated properties are parsed, the values are merged under a single property key to form a list/array of values.

 The "keywords" `itemprop` cannot be applied to the `a` element that